kkevinchou/KNetwork/README.md

 5. The data you receive will again depend on how you serialized your message in generateMessageBodyBytes()
 6. If your MessageFactory fails to construct a message, it uses the default MessageFactory to try and construct a message.
 This will occur for example, when receving the registration, registration response, or acknowlegement message

+Look at the knetwork.test package for an example message type, message, and message factory implementation

 ### 4.0 Message Format ###